AbhiByte/AerospaceLaunch/README.md

 ## Final Thoughts
 ICS3U0 was very fun and engaging.
 The course taught me the basics of java and helped improve my programming and problem solving skills.
 This code showcases some of the various skills and techniques learned throughout the course

-Please refer to References section for additional reading and sources
+Please refer to the References section for additional reading and sources

 Kindly also view the infographic made in conjunction with this project (linked below)